T1RTHO/MyPortfolio/README.md

   *Bootstrap5
   *Java-Script

-It took me almost 2 days to build this portfolio as mos of the elements were new to me.
+It took me almost 2 days to build this portfolio as most of the elements were new to me.